jupyter-widgets-contrib/ipygany/docs/source/api_reference/polymesh.rst

 PolyMesh
 ========

-The ``PolyMesh`` widget represents a triangle-based mesh unstructured mesh.
+The ``PolyMesh`` widget represents a triangle-based unstructured mesh.

 You can either load a mesh from a ``vtk`` file (needs the vtk library installed), or manually populate the vertices and triangle data.